 The Company plans undertaking further exploration over the tenements through the use of Low Impact Exploration and through other methods, including drilling and trenching in suitable locations.

-Golden Point Group Pty Ltd holds the exploration licence for the tenement EL5266 (Raydarra) which is located approximately 40 kilometres north of Bendigo.
+Victory Minerals Pty Ltd holds the exploration licence for the tenement EL5266 (Raydarra) which is located approximately 40 kilometres north of Bendigo.
 The Company is currently involved in a Joint Venture with Catalyst Metals Ltd with Catalyst as the operator exploring the tenement in conjunction with the surrounding tenements.

 The tenement covers 13 square kilometres along the prospective northern extension of the Bendigo Goldfield, buried under variable depths of Murray Basin sediments.
 The tenement includes a portion of the Tandarra Fault, which, to the north, is associated with encouraging mineralisation along the structure at Tandarra.